Israel gives 24 hours to evacuate more than a million people from northern Gaza

-24 hours is the deadline that Israel has given Gaza to evacuate half of its population “for its own safety.”
+Twenty-four hours is the deadline that Israel has given Gaza to evacuate half of its population “for its own safety.”
 The Army has issued a statement in which it gives an ultimatum for “all civilians in the city” to march from their homes to the south, specifically to Wadi Gaza, about five kilometers away.
-This is a warning before what some interpret as the start of the ground operation to end Hamas.
+This is a prior warning of what is interpreted as the beginning of the ground operation to end Hamas.

-Although the Hebrew Government does not confirm it, what the military does say is that in the capital of the Strip “military operations are going to be carried out”, so the displacement of the residents is necessary for their own integrity.
-Their trip is also conditioned: they must not approach the separation fence with Israel and they will not be able to return until “another announcement allows it.”
+The military commanders do not hide that in the capital of the Strip “military operations are going to be carried out”, so the displacement of the residents is necessary for their own integrity.
+This trip is also conditional: they must not approach the separation fence with Israel and they will not be able to return until “another announcement allows it.”
+The Army spokesman considered this announcement as “a humanitarian step to reduce civilian casualties” and accused Hamas of fighting in urban areas.

 And what does Gaza have to be Israel’s great objective right now?
-“Hamas terrorists are hiding in the city, inside tunnels located under houses and inside buildings inhabited by innocent civilians,” the statement explains.
-So, it seems that, whether or not the Hebrew military enters by land, what they are going to do is devastate the city by air, and Netanyahu and his circle want to avoid further ‘collateral’ damage to innocent civilians.
+“Hamas terrorists are hiding in the city, inside tunnels under houses and inside buildings inhabited by innocent civilians,” the statement explains.
+So it seems that, whether they enter by land or not, the Hebrew military will devastate the city if necessary from the air, and Netanyahu and his circle want to avoid further ‘collateral’ damage to innocent civilians.

 Residential neighborhoods razed